stateful/vscode-runme/examples/aws/ec2.md

 echo "Configured EC2 Instance is $EC2_INSTANCE_ID"
 ```

-Now you have the instance configured, run the following command to connect:
+Now that you have the instance configured, run the following command to connect:

 ```sh {"background":"true","id":"01HQRAMMXGPYTFGQDMREZHNB37","terminalRows":"25"}
 aws ec2-instance-connect ssh --instance-id $EC2_INSTANCE_ID